The Best Places to Experience Southeast Asian Cuisine in Minneapolis

 The past few years have marked a specifically galvanizing time for Southeast Asian dining in Minneapolis, where chefs are stepping out from behind the safety of Kung Pao chicken and Pad Thai, and are embracing their true homeland identities.

-Union Kitchen
+Union Hmong Kitchen

-Yai Vang began his Union Kitchen pop-ups just a couple short years ago, but in that time, he has enlightened more non-Hmong Minnesotans on his people’s cuisine than almost anyone before him.
+Yai Vang began his Union Hmong Kitchen pop-ups just a couple short years ago, but in that time, he has enlightened more non-Hmong Minnesotans on his people’s cuisine than almost anyone before him.
 Together with the culinary talents he gained from his parents, along with his passionate voice, Vang is inviting all of Minnesota to the Hmong table with that insistent intonation—passionately imploring all of us to be a part of his family.

-So at Union Kitchen, you can expect big bowls of noodles, but not ordinary ones.
+So at Union Hmong Kitchen, you can expect big bowls of noodles, but not ordinary ones.
 Hand-rolled noodles, with chicken stock that’s been long simmered until schmaltzy fat rises to the top.
 Dress it with chiles, cilantro, hot sauce, and yes, it’s the perfect thing to go with a beer.

 Also, their “yaki game” will be strong—skewers grilled over open fire using chicken hearts and other sustainable meats from Lowry Hill Meats.